-We begin in Section 2.a by exploring the role of management practices and technology, two factors "internal" to firms.
-A substantial literature shows that differences in management practices explain an important part of overall differences in productivity across firms and across countries.
-However, few interventions designed to increase firm performance through upgrading knowledge of management practices have proven effective.
+As countries develop, workers become more likely to do wage labour in more complex and often larger organisations (Bandiera et al., 2022).
+Section 2.2 explores two factors internal to firms: the role of management practices and technology in firm productivity differences.
+Management practices explain an important part of the overall dispersion in productivity across firms and countries.
+However, many interventions designed to increase firm performance through upgrading knowledge of management practices have proven ineffective.
 Interventions may work better if targeted to high-ability entrepreneurs, implying the need for new tools to identify and select such entrepreneurs.
-New forms of technology that would bring firms closer to the efficiency frontier are generally poorly adopted in developing countries.
-We review the evidence as to why this is and explore possible interventions that would improve their adoption.